 4. Visit an art gallery you haven’t been to so far

 Whether it’s in your town or in another country, try going to a place you don’t know yet.
-Maybe try to attend an opening of a new exhibition?
+Maybe try to attend the opening of a new exhibition?
 Here is a list of the top 10 artsy destinations London has to offer!

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.